Data Controller vs Data Protection Officer: Main Differences

 - Audits for non-compliance: A DPO can identify weaknesses and non-compliance risks in your business’s operations by performing audits and risk assessments.

-- Records and reporting: The DPO is responsible for keeping a detailed history of your business’s data processing and its purpose.
+- Records and reporting: The DPO is responsible for keeping a detailed history of your business’s data processing activities and their purpose.
 They are also in charge of reporting to the GDPR authorities to demonstrate your business’s compliance.

 Data Controller vs Data Protection Officer